orbitalquark/textadept/docs/manual.md

 do not belong in *~/.textadept/init.lua*.

 **Tip:** a side-effect of single-instance functionality in the GTK version of Textadept is that you can remotely control the original instance of Textadept.
 For example:

-    ta ~/.textadept/init.lua &
+    textadept ~/.textadept/init.lua &
-    ta -e "events.emit(events.FIND, 'require')"
+    textadept -e "events.emit(events.FIND, 'require')"

 This will search for the first instance of the word "require" in the current file.